pferreira101/MachineLearningAndKnowledgeExtraction/README.md

 # MachineLearningAndKnowledgeExtraction
 Paper about Reinforcement Learning, Artificial Neural Networks and Support Vector Machines.
-Preparation and analysis of a dataset with Python/Sklearn.
+Preparation and analysis of "Absenteeism at work" dataset with Python/Sklearn.